rock-core/tools-pocolog2msgpack/README.md

 data type at the key `"type"`.
 At the moment, we use the type names from Typelib.

+If the `--flatten` option has been used to convert the log data, the keys will be of type `"/<task_name>.<port name>/<field name>/<sub-field name>...."`.
+These keys map to a vector or an array of samples for this field, depending on the type the stream had originally.

 There are several examples of how to use the tool and how to load data in Python in the test folder.
+Further documentation can also be found in the Python pacakge pocolog2msgpack.

 ## Tests